-[a] policy of non-participation with the governor in the running of the jail.
+"[A] policy of non-participation with the governor in the running of the jail.
 By this course of action [we] will show our disgust at the British government in trying to class anyone charged with a political offence committed after March 1st as a criminal.
 We will support those affected by the removal of political status until they get what is rightfully theirs.
 The only way open to us is to make the systems within the jail unworkable.
-They can imprison our bodies, but not our spirits.246
+They can imprison our bodies, but not our spirits" (as cited by Corcoran, 2013, p.
+34)

-Within the year, 14 prisoners refused to engage in compulsory prison activities and by 1979, 34 sentenced and 4 remand prisoners were on the protest.
-Thereafter, in February 1980, these women escalated their protest by refusing to wash, change into clean clothes, accept clean bed sheets or use the toilets.247 Rather, they smeared their cell walls with their excrements and menstrual blood, while draining their urine underneath their cell doors.248 The conditions of the so-called no-wash or dirty protest emerged through communications smuggled from the protest wing:
+Within the year, fourteen prisoners refused to engage in compulsory prison activities and by 1979, thirty four sentenced and four remand prisoners were on the protest (H-Block Information Bureau, n.d.).
+Thereafter, in February 1980, these women escalated there protest by refusing to wash, change into clean clothes, accept clean bed sheets, or use the toilets (Weinstein, 2006).
+Rather, they smeared their cell walls with their excrements and menstrual blood, while draining their urine underneath their cell doors (D'Arcy, 1981).
+The conditions of the so-called no-wash or dirty protest emerged through communications smuggled from the protest wing:

-We have been here on 'A' wing since the 15th of February, and conditions have rapidly deteriorated.
-We are on a twenty three hour lock up and are living in cells completely covered with excreta (...)
+"We have been here on 'A' wing since the 15th of February, and conditions have rapidly deteriorated.
+We are on a twenty three hour lock up and are living in cells completely covered with excreta ...
 After three months of living under inhuman conditions, surrounded by our own excreta and denied basic human rights, we are suffering considerably.
 Our bodies are encrusted with dirt, our hair is matted and greasy to the touch, and the smell emanating from our bodies is really disgusting.
 To lie in a cell smeared with excreta is a hideous experience, but we have to endure it.
 It is either this or accept the label 'criminal' and none of us here on this protest are criminals.
-We are prisoners of war, gaoled for political acts and firm in the knowledge that what we are fighting for is just.249
+We are prisoners of war, gaoled for political acts and firm in the knowledge that what we are fighting for is just" (Anna Freil as cited by Corcoran, 2013, p.
+39).